MATTHEW MOSHER

-I align material and concept, making my work in whichever medium best suits the piece.
-As a result, I am constantly using and experimenting with a range of materials, which has led me to creating with welding, woodworking, casting, digital printing, and programming.
 I am drawn to the organic growth of rust, the softness of wood, the fragility of plaster, the reflection of light, the pervasiveness of sound, and the cleanliness of code.
-I weave materiality, texture, patina, and geometry to create sculptures that seem simultaneously familiar and foreign, that are born from computer code yet appear organic, and that appear heavy while weighing little.
+I blend these materials together to make sculptures that defy boundaries and expectations.
+Weaving materiality, texture, patina, and geometry, I create sculptures that are simultaneously familiar and foreign, are born from computer code and grow into organic forms, and that appear heavy while weighing little.

-For every artwork I make I plant one tree in partnership with the US Forest Service, regardless of whether the project uses wood or not.
-I do this to support animal habitats, replenish domestic trees, make our air a little cleaner, and ensure there will be wood for artists in the future.
-Through this effort I have planted over 150 trees!
+I am constantly striving to embed this critical consciousness into deeper layers of my work.
+Currently, I plant one tree in partnership with the US Forest Service for every artwork I make.
+So far, I have planted over 150 trees to support animal habitats, replenish domestic trees, make our air a little cleaner, and ensure there will be wood for artists in the future.

 Boston native Matthew Mosher is an intermedia artist, research professor, and Fulbright Scholar who creates embodied experiential systems.
 Their work explores the intersections of fine art, computer programming, and critical making resulting in immersive installations, interactive sculptures, post-participatory data visualizations, and dynamic performances.
 Mosher applies creative conduits between digital technology and material forms to highlight our complex relationships with machines and each other.
 Their projects have engaged themes of meditation, gun violence, digital isolation, and tangible memory.
 Doing so empowers participants in their work to see the world from a new perspective while reexamine their role in society.